StephenSorriaux/kazoo/docs/basic_usage.rst

     transaction.create('/node/b', b"a value")
     results = transaction.commit()

-The :meth:`~kazoo.client.KazooClient.transaction` method returns a :class:`~kazoo.client.TransactionRequest` instance.
+The :meth:`~kazoo_sasl.client.KazooClient.transaction` method returns a :class:`~kazoo_sasl.client.TransactionRequest` instance.
 It's methods may be called to queue commands to be completed in the transaction.
-When the transaction is ready to be sent, the :meth:`~kazoo.client.TransactionRequest.commit` method on it is called.
+When the transaction is ready to be sent, the :meth:`~kazoo_sasl.client.TransactionRequest.commit` method on it is called.

 In the example above, there's a command not available unless a transaction is being used, `check`.
 This can check nodes for a specific